 A summary of all the results from our full scan vs targeted YARA scan with osquery is shown below.

 The takeaway: in contrast with the full filesystem scan that took up 48.6% of a CPU core to run, our targeted scan with osquery only used 4.0% of one CPU core and took a fraction of the time.

 At this point some people may object that the above is not a fair comparison and that we could limit our full YARA scan by scripting a list of running processes (using “ps -ef” for example) and then scan only those files (you don’t need osquery for that).
 The limitation with such an approach is that even if you run very regularly, there is a chance you miss a process that runs in the interval between two scans.
 Osquery solves this problem with it’s eventing framework, where no process, network socket, or user login is ever missed (read more here).

-We will further highlight our analysis and get you started using YARA and osquery, with a webinar we are hosting on Thursday, January 16 at 12pm PT/3pm EST : “Cross-Platform Malware Detection with YARA and osquery”.
-If you are unable to make the webinar, feel free to register and we will send you the recording.
+We further highlight our analysis and get you started using YARA and osquery, with our on-demand webinar : “Cross-Platform Malware Detection with YARA and osquery”.
+Register using this link.